Jmcleodfoss/pstreader/swingutil/README.md

 A substitute for Swing's default tree model for use when the tree is empty.
 Based on [io.github.jmcleodfoss.pst.ReadOnlyTreeModel](../pst/src/main/java/io/github/jmcleodfoss/ReadOnlyTreeModel.java).

 ## FilterByExtension.java
 Convenience wrapper for filtering files by extension for a javax.swing.JFileChooser.
-Java 6 has this natively.
+Java 6 has this natively as [javax.swing.filechooser.FileNameExtensionFilter](https://docs.oracle.com/javase/7/docs/api/javax/swing/filechooser/FileNameExtensionFilter.html)

 ## HexAndTextDisplay.java
 Display data in a javax.swing.JScrollPane as both hexadecimal byte values and as text.